 If you have been considering turning your pottery habit into a profession, you have probably pondered “how much money do potters make?”

 It’s a tough one to figure out, but Mea Rhee decided she wanted to find out what her hourly wage was, so she could be sure that her prices were where they needed to be.
 So she set out to track her hourly earnings.
-I first heard about this project on the Ceramic Arts Community Forum, but Mea also prepared an article that appeared in the June/July/August 2011 issue of Ceramics Monthly.
+I first heard about this project on the Ceramic Arts Community Forum, but Mea also prepared an article that appeared in the Ceramics Monthly archives.
 In this excerpt, Mea explains how she systematically figured out her hourly wage and gained a better understanding of her annual potter’s salary.
 How much money does a potter make?
 Find out below and then – Jennifer Poellot Harnetty, editor.

 I am obsessed with measuring.
 I adore all the measuring devices that potters use; calipers, scales, hydrometers, etc. I am always preaching to my pottery classes “why guess, when you can know?”
 I don’t mind all the vague abstractions involved when making pots, but when I can know something precise about my work, I measure it.

 My pottery business has grown considerably in the past two years, but my ambivalence to let go of my graphic design practice continued.
 I realized that I knew how much I earned per hour as a designer, because my contracts are based on an hourly rate.
 I wanted the same sense of “knowing” about my pottery business.
 How much am I really earning per hour by making pots?

 I often hear people say, “add up the costs of your materials, then make sure you pay yourself an hourly wage, and this is how to determine the prices for your pots,” and I think “it doesn’t work that way.”
 This approach is disconnected from the real-world factor known as “market value.”
 Is anyone willing to buy your pots, and for how much?